jdlich/cas-docs/content/chapters/08-hardening.md

 (See also the [JavaDoc for Java 6 InetAddress].)

-<p class="editorial-note">Editorial note: Does this belong in the Hardening chapter, or would this go into the high availability chapter when discussing DNS role in HA?</p>
+<p class="note">Editorial note: Does this belong in the Hardening chapter, or would this go into the high availability chapter when discussing DNS role in HA?</p>

 [JavaDoc for Java 6 InetAddress]: http://download.oracle.com/javase/6/docs/api/java/net/InetAddress.html